Keweenaw Economic Development Alliance

 KEDA designs and implements proactive, sustainable programs that are focused on retaining and expanding existing firms, starting up new businesses, attracting entrepreneurs and companies to the Keweenaw and initiating projects that create the conditions for future economic growth.

-Wednesday, November 13th, 7:30 am, Finnish American Heritage Center, Hancock
+Wednesday, February 12th, 7:30 am, Finnish-American Heritage Center, Hancock

 A hot breakfast will be available, in addition to time for member announcements and introduction of guests.